ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/configuration.md

 1. **.env File**: Update the `.env` file with your API keys and run the AI Server for the first time.
 2. **Admin Portal**: Use the Admin Portal to add, edit, or remove AI Providers and generate AI Server API keys.

+The provided `install.sh` script will prompt you to configure your AI Providers during the initial setup and populate the same .env file.

 ### Using the .env File

 The `.env` file is used to configure AI Providers during the initial setup of AI Server, and is the easiest way to get started.